Cephalonia Travel Guide

 Things to do in Cephalonia

-Cephalonia (Kefalonia) is a small island in the Ionian archipelago.
-Its verdant hills, eerie caves, stunning beaches and rich mythological resonances enchant visitors.
-Beaches top the list of things to see; indeed, Cephalonia has some of the best shores in the country.
-Myrtos Beach is the most famous, Kaminia Beach is home to loggerhead turtles and is great for children, Antisamos Beach and the Blue Flag beach at Skala are lovely and very popular.
+Cephalonia (Kefalonia) is a small island in the Ionian archipelago, whose verdant hills, eerie caves, stunning beaches and rich mythology enchant visitors.
+Beaches top the list of things to see as Cephalonia has some of the finest shores in the country.
+Among them, Myrtos Beach is famous for its stunning cliffs, clear waters and unforgettable sunsets; Kaminia Beach is home to loggerhead turtles and is great for children.
+Antisamos Beach is prized for its lush green hills, which rise dramatically from the shore and give it a more secluded and untouched feel.
+Skala, in turn, is a charming coastal village that offers a unique blend of natural beauty, history and vibrant local culture.
 Most of Cephalonia's beaches are pebbled so beach shoes are a good investment.

 Cephalonia is also richly endowed with subterranean wonders such as Melissani and Drogarati Caves, which are both exciting places to explore.
 Melissani's underground lake is strikingly beautiful, while Drogarati's enormous stalagmites and stalactites are must-sees.
 Cephalonia's hiking, horse riding and watersports scenes are good as well.